Bumble reportedly filed confidentially for an IPO – TechCrunch

 That Bumble has privately filed puts it, along with the crypto-focused Coinbase, as far along the IPO path before we can see their numbers.
 When they make their S-1 filings public the two companies will provide the market a look into their financial results.

-Bumble and Coinbase are preceded in making such disclosures by Roblox, Affirm, and Poshmark.
+Bumble and Coinbase are preceded in making such disclosures by Roblox, Affirm and Poshmark.
 The five companies will join others in seeking IPOs over the next few months.

-According to a recent interview with GGV’s Hans Tung — an investor in Affirm and Airbnb and other unicorns — TechCrunch understands that quarters one, three, and four in 2021 could prove to be active IPO periods.
-Bumble joining the fray in the final weeks of 2020 underscores how active the start of the year could be for highly-priced private companies seeking liquidity while public markets trade near all-time highs.
+According to a recent interview with GGV’s Hans Tung — an investor in Affirm and Airbnb and other unicorns — TechCrunch understands that quarters one, three and four in 2021 could prove to be active IPO periods.
+Bumble joining the fray in the final weeks of 2020 underscores how active the start of the year could be for highly priced private companies seeking liquidity while public markets trade near all-time highs.

 TechCrunch reached out to Bumble for comment on the IPO report.
 The company declined to comment.